viviandotdev/ObsidianVault/+ Encounters/Great Leap Forward.md

 	- Abolition of private land ownership and the merging of individual peasant farms into large, state-controlled or cooperatively-managed collective farms
 - Promoting widespread industrialization, with two main targets—increasing grain and steel production.

-- increase industrial outputs by using mass mobilization to raise labor inputs and overcome lack of technological and monetary inputs
+- Increase industrial outputs by using mass mobilization to raise labor inputs and overcome lack of technological and monetary inputs

 **who organized this?**
 - chairman mao